richelbilderbeek/Bolnick_and_Stutz_2017/README.md

 normalized body mass, this pattern breaks down:

  * in the lake: smaller individuals thrive
- * n the stream: bigger individuals thrive.
+ * in the stream: bigger individuals thrive.

 ![Figure 2, taking the relative body size](fig2_non_absolute.png)